 - excellence and innovation in the nominee’s work, as indicated by publications of refereed and other articles as well as citations and references (i.e., commentaries/critiques); other research outputs; awards; recognition by peers

-- the letter of support by the university and the reference letters
+- the letter of support by the university

 - applicability to Bank of Canada policy development and/or research, as indicated in a match of the nominee's written work and research plan with Bank plans and priorities; and as expressed in the nomination materials